 Magnitude of Effect: The development of some more houses within the village to the south-west will not be visible from much of the terracing around the house, or the ground floor, screened by existing parkland planting.
-Although glimpsed from the windows on the first floor, it will be softened by existing parkland trees and those intended to be planted.
-The style and form of the buildings is similar to the long row of 1950s/1960s estate cottages which already exist; this will encourage assimilation.
-The key view to the south to the triumphal arch is not affected and the key inward views to the house, from the road, form the south-west or south-east, where it is framed by the park would also not be affected.
-The houses would be more visible from some of the other points within the park, but the existing planting is surprisingly effective at already reducing the impact of the existing village and associated farms, most of which have developed in the 19th and 20th centuries.
+Although perhaps glimpsed from the windows on the first floor, it will be softened by existing parkland trees and those intended to be planted.
+The key view to the south to the triumphal arch is not affected and the key inward views to the house, from the road, from the south-west or south-east, where it is framed by the park would also not be affected.
+The houses would be more visible from some of the other points within the park, e.g. the Long Drive but the existing planting is surprisingly effective at already reducing the impact of the existing village and associated farms, most of which have developed in the 19th and 20th centuries.